Welcome to the FullStory family – we’re glad to have you join us in the movement to make the web more user-friendly!

 While you’re installing, you’ll likely want to think about excluding some elements.
 FullStory allows you to block sensitive data from being recorded through a construct called “Excluded Elements.”
 It allows you to identify the CSS selectors of data you want to keep private.

 The privacy of your customer data is a shared responsibility.
 FullStory diligently ensures that your customer data is securely stored and accessible only to you.
 In addition, we provide you a tool to easily exclude sensitive customer information.

-Within Settings you’ll notice an area called Recording & Exclusions.
-You can enter CSS selectors there to block any data from those form elements from ever being captured.
+Within Settings you’ll notice an area called Privacy.
+You can add elements (identified by CSS selectors) to block any data from those elements from ever being captured.
 Excluded data never leaves your customers browser.
 Which is exactly what you want.
 You can also use Inspect Mode to quickly add excluded elements.

 FullStory is better with friends.
 While you wait for sessions to roll in, go ahead and invite your teammates.

 As sessions start recording, you’ll see them populate in the main FullStory screen.
 The green “Online” icon indicates that the user may still be online and the session is still recording.
 The blue icon with the date and time indicates the session is complete (we close sessions after 30 minutes of inactivity).